abarne/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model.
+Allows programs and scripts to dynamically access and update the content, structure, and style of a document.
 2. What is an event?
+    and event is something that happens after something is triggerd, such as a click.
 3. What is an event listener?
+    a block of code that waits for something to happen, such as a click, scroll, etc.
 4. Why would we convert a NodeList into an Array?
+    Things like querySelectorAll and getElementsByTagName aren’t JavaScript methods, they’re browser APIs that let you access DOM elements.
+You can then manipulate them with JavaScript.
 5. What is a component?
+    it's a javascript class that can optionally accept input, and describes how a section of the page should appear.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account